Fytyny/EmployeeApp/README.md

 ```
 Deletes employee.
 If no employee with that id exists then returns 404.

-5.Find
+5. Find
 ```
 POST /Employee/find
 ```
 Returns all employees that matches employee in provided JSON body.
-Nulls are ignored so You can provide as many arguments as You want.
+Nulls are ignored so You can provide as many fields as You want.

 for example
 ```